 The new Neighbourhood Plan aims to designate the Long Walk area a 'Local Green Space' following overwhelming public support for protecting Blaby's highly valued green asset.
-The 'submission' version of the plan is now in its formal 'examination' phase.
-If you wish to comment on the plan at this stage you should do so by 8th June.
-To read our latest news update on the progress of this plan please click here.
+The 'submission' version of the plan has been examined by an independent Examiner and she has recently published her report.
+The plan has now successfully completed its examination stage and now only one more stage remains, which is the local referendum.
+To read our latest news update on the progress of the plan please click here.

 Much of the information on this website relates to the first planning application by Gladman Developments on Hall Farm land, i.e. north of Hospital Lane, south of Mill Lane and surrounding the Long Walk woodland.
 This application was refused by the Planning Inspectorate in 2014.
 Information about the second reduced scale application in 2015 (also refused) is given below.